marcaurele/acloudguru-aws-certified-solution-architect/README.md

 - AWS keeps 5 IPv4 addresses for them (0,1,2,3,255).
 - NACL: only 1 per subnet, rules evaluated from lowest numbered rule, stateless so require inbound + outbound rules.
 Way to block IP Addresses to access VPC.
 Ephemereal ports issue as they must be defined in rule.

+### Autoscaling

+Use Launch Template (recommanded by AWS), Launch Configuration is "deprecated" (like version 1).
+In a Launch Template, all attributes cannot be overriden in the autoscalling group, like the keypair.

 ### SQS

 Know the defaults for the exam!